 "The Fluidzone webcast team had great success broadcasting the Turbo Pipe Pro in February this year, so the next obvious step for us was to present an event like the Shark Island Challenge.
 We're looking forward to rolling out some great camera angles for the webcast, and hope to solidify Fluidzone as the leading media outlet for bodyboarding."

-Event organisers are optimistic that the Fluidzone Shark Island Challenge will deliver excellent waves this year's competition.
+Event organizers are optimistic that the Fluidzone Shark Island Challenge will deliver excellent waves for this year's competition.
 Surf forecaster Ben Matson from Swellnet expects to see some challenging conditions during the waiting period.

 "In fact, this weekend is expected to deliver an incredible warm-up swell for the competitors.
 A deep Tasman low is generating a large south-easterly swell that will generate 6ft - 8ft (2m - 3m) waves at Shark Island on Saturday, so we'll probably see a lot of the competitors out in the water re-familiarising themselves with the break under these conditions," said Matson.